stefansaenger/dev-sp-test/README.md

 Description
 -----------

-local SP web application for use with vnc-localidp
+local SP web application for use with SAML IdP

 Usage
 -----